EspressoSystems/espresso-sequencer/contracts/script/multisigTransactionProposals/README.md

 sign a transaction, then the multisig wallet should require 4 of 5 signers where the 4th signer is the orchestrator wallet.

+## Pre-requisites

+- You have node installed
+- Run `npm install` to install dependencies

 ## Set Permissioned Prover

 To enable the permissioned prover on the light client contract, ensure that the following environment variables are set